-Join us for the 8th Annual International Symposium on Digital Ethics, Friday, November 9th, at Loyola’s downtown campus near the Water Tower.
-This year’s conference theme is “From the Margins,” featuring topics related to women, people of color, and other peoples disenfranchised by and through technology.
+In Friday, November 9th 2018, at Loyola’s downtown campus near the Water Tower, the we held our annual symposium around the theme “From the Margins,” featuring topics related to women, people of color, and other peoples disenfranchised by and through technology.

-At this one-day symposium, Catherine D’Ignazio from Emerson College will give the keynote address.
+At this one-day symposium, Catherine D’Ignazio from Emerson College gave the keynote address.
 D’Iganzio’s research explores ways in which data and technology can contribute to community empowerment and social justice.
-In her talk, she will focus on “data feminism.”
+In her talk, focused on “data feminism.”

-Other invited speakers are Melissa Zimdars from Merrimack College and André Brock from Georgia Tech.
-Zimdars is an expert on fake news and will address the moral responsibility of tech companies in combatting fake news.
-Brock, whose groundbreaking research on “black Twitter” made him one of the leading voices on race and digital culture, completes the quartet of invited speakers.
+Other invited speakers included Melissa Zimdars from Merrimack College and André Brock from Georgia Tech.
+Zimdars is an expert on fake news and addressed the moral responsibility of tech companies in combatting fake news.
+Brock, whose groundbreaking research on “black Twitter” made him one of the leading voices on race and digital culture, completed the quartet of invited speakers.

-In addition to these four talks, the event will also feature three panels in which academics from around the country will present original research papers related to the theme of the symposium.
-The panels, moderated by faculty of Loyola’s School of Communication, cover a wide variety of topics, ranging from algorithmic ethics to toxicity in gaming.
+In addition to these four talks, the event also featured three panels in which academics from around the country presented original research papers related to the theme of the symposium.
+The panels, moderated by faculty of Loyola’s School of Communication, covered a wide variety of topics, ranging from algorithmic ethics to toxicity in gaming.

 Teaches data visualization and civic media at Emerson College and is a pioneering voice in feminist tech